smangalik/primal-beliefs-modeling/README.md

 **(2) Data:**
  - `the_world_is_tweets.csv`: collected tweets data describing people's views about the world, which starting with "the world is...".
+The file has two columns 'id' and 'sentence' referring to the index and the tweet.
+Due to data privacy policy, this file is not made public.
  - `tweets_labels.csv`: file containing annotated tweets with primals classes by experts, used for prediction evaluation experiment.

 **(3) Other relevant files:**